Coffeeri/malvm/README.md

 The configfile is usually located at `~/.local/share/malvm/malvm_config.yaml`.
 You are able to configure syslog, logging path and Base Images/ Virtual Machines.
-A default Virtual Machine has to exist at any time, which will be used for `malvm box run ..`.
+A default Virtual Machine has to exist at any time, which will be used for `malvm box start ..`.
 After configuring *malvm_config.yaml* you are able to build and defined Base Images/ VMs via the command `malvm up`.